Bullying and harassment

 Talk to your manager

-In line with your employer’s policy, you could talk to your line manager (or another manager) and ask them to talk to the person you are complaining about informally.
+In line with your employer’s policy, you could talk to your line manager (or another manager) and ask them to talk informally to the person you are complaining about.
 You could take a colleague for support.
 You may want to first ask if they will use your name, when will they talk to the person and what happens next.
 In many cases, bullying can be resolved amicably by raising with management and following local policies.

 Mediation